ElenBabayan/bitcoin-nodes-live-map/README.md

 - **Backend uses `bitcoin-cli getpeerinfo`** to query local Bitcoin Core node (`bitcoind`)
 - Extracts IPv4 addresses from all connected peers
 - Frontend geolocates IPs and displays them on an interactive Leaflet map with heatmap overlay
-- Auto-updates every 10 seconds (optional - you can take a single screenshot instead)

 ## Getting IP Addresses for Screenshot